 It may be possible to challenge decisions not to make or confirm an Order in the High Court through Judicial Review proceedings.
+The grounds for bringing a Judicial Review claim are limited, and the time limits for submitting such a claim are tight (proceedings must generally be issued within 3 months of the date of the decision), so it is important to act promptly in these situations.
 For further information on judicial review proceedings contact NFU CallFirst on 0370 845 8458.